PillaiManish/enhancements/enhancements/cert-manager/cert-manager-network-policies.md

 ### API Extensions

-This enhancement introduces new fields to the existing `CertManager` and `IstioCSR` custom resources to support network policy configuration.
+This enhancement introduces new fields to the existing `CertManager` custom resource to support network policy configuration.

 #### CertManager API Changes